sighupio/fury-getting-started/fury-on-eks/README.md

 ### Issues/Feedback

-In case your ran into any problems feel free to open an issue here on GitHub.
+In case you ran into any problems feel free to [open an issue in GitHub](https://github.com/sighupio/fury-getting-started/issues/new).

 ### Where to go next?